jrfonseca/xdot.py/README.markdown

 _xdot.py_ is an interactive viewer for graphs written in [Graphviz](http://www.graphviz.org/)'s [dot language](http://www.graphviz.org/doc/info/lang.html).

-It uses internally the graphviz's [xdot output format](http://www.graphviz.org/doc/info/output.html#d:xdot) as an intermediate format, and [PyGTK](http://www.pygtk.org/) and [Cairo](http://cairographics.org/) for rendering.
+It uses internally the GraphViz's [xdot output format](http://www.graphviz.org/doc/info/output.html#d:xdot) as an intermediate format, and [PyGTK](http://www.pygtk.org/) and [Cairo](http://cairographics.org/) for rendering.

-_xdot.py_ can be used either as a standalone application from command line, or as a library embedded in your python application.
+_xdot.py_ can be used either as a standalone application from command line, or as a library embedded in your Python application.

 Status
 ======

 _xdot.py_ script became much more popular than I ever anticipated, and there are several interested in improving it further.
-However, for several years now, _xdot.py_ already meets my own needs, and unfortunately I don't have much time for maintain it myself.
+However, for several years now, _xdot.py_ already meets my own needs, and unfortunately I don't have much time for maintaing it myself.

 So I'm looking into transition _xdot.py_ maitenance to [others](https://github.com/jrfonseca/xdot.py/wiki/Forks): either hand over the maintenance _xdot.py_ to a community or indicate an official fork of _xdot.py_.